bmeck/I-D/javascript-mjs/draft.md

     Implementations of this step MUST use these octet sequences to determine the character encoding scheme, even if the determined scheme is not supported.
 If this step determines the character encoding scheme, the octet sequence representing the Unicode encoding form signature MUST be ignored when decoding the binary source text.

-2. If a charset parameter with a legal and understood value is specified, the value determines the character encoding scheme.
+2. If a charset parameter is specified and its value is valid and supported by the implementation, the value determines the character encoding scheme.

 3. If no other character encoding scheme is determined from the previous steps, it is assumed to be UTF-8.